glimmerphoenix/rmd-latex-advanced/README.md

 good.
 This is an important step to communicate results from data science projects effectively.

-I assume that you have some working knowledge about RMarkdown and LaTex.
+I assume that you have some working knowledge about RMarkdown and LaTeX.
 If that is not the case, you should read some references first to get acquainted with these technologies.
 See the **References** section below to get some reliable pointers.